codingandcommunity/rcos-open-source-curriculum-project/curriculum_spec.md

 title: Step 1
 next: step_2.md
 prev: introduction.md
-jumpto: @ref:step1.1
+jumpto: @STEP 1
 ---
 Given a variable declaration `int x` we can use `scanf("%d", x)` to a read an integer from the console and assign it to x.
-Use that [here](@ref:step1.1) to read in two integers, compute the sum, and assign it to `sum`!
+Use that [here](@STEP 1) to read in two integers, compute the sum, and assign it to `sum`!
 ```